-Histological examination of all failed product of conception is recommended to exclude GTN completion of treatment

-- A urinary pregnancy test should be performed in all cases of persistent or irregular can be used.

-- Women who undergo chemotherapy are advised not to conceive for one year after perforation

-Women with GTD should be advised to use barrier methods of contraception until hCG level normalizes.
-Once hCG is normalized, Combined oral contraceptive pill absence of the anti-D antigen in complete mole, anti-D gammaglobulin is not required after evacuation of complete mole but should be given following partial mole.
+- Histological examination of all failed product of conception is recommended to exclude GTN - A urinary pregnancy test should be performed in all cases of persistent or irregular vaginal bleeding after pregnancy events - Women who undergo chemotherapy are advised not to conceive for one year after completion of treatment - Women with GTD should be advised to use barrier methods of contraception until hCG level normalizes.
+Once hCG is normalized, Combined oral contraceptive pill can be used. - IUCD should not be used until hCG levels are normal to reduce the risk of uterine perforation - Anti-D prophylaxis: Because of the poor vascularization of the chorionic villi and absence of the anti-D antigen in complete mole, anti-D gammaglobulin is not required after evacuation of complete mole but should be given following partial mole. - Women who receive chemotherapy for GTN are likely to have an earlier menopause.